 Once installation is complete, the Elisity AD Agent bootstrapper process will start and should maintain a running status until additional configurations are made in Cloud Control Center.
 The bootstrapper checks Cloud Control Center for configurations every 30 seconds until all configurations are submitted - at which point the Elisity AD Agent service will start and run in parallel with the bootstrapper service.

-Final Configurations in Cloud Control Center
+Part 3: Complete Configuration in Cloud Control Center

 Now that the AD Agent has been installed and the bootstrapper process has started, service credentials and Sync/Event Domain Controllers must be configured in Cloud Control Center to complete the installation process.